-Vaccination of all community members is needed to block COVID-19 transmission, protect personal and public health, and preserve healthcare.
-COVID-19 vaccines are safe and recommended for all everyone aged 12 years and older, even for people who have had a prior COVID-19 infection.
+Vaccination of all community members is necessary to block COVID-19 transmission, protect personal and public health, and preserve healthcare.
+COVID-19 vaccines are safe and recommended for everyone aged 12 years and older, including people who have had a prior COVID-19 infection.